TU Dresden: Other research areas

 TU Dresden received a grant of eight million euro from the EU's Human Brain Project to build the second generation spinnaker computer called spincloud.

-Reputation
+Rankings

+TU Dresden is recognized in several university ranking systems.
+According to the QS World University Rankings for 2024, the university is ranked 246th globally and 16th nationally.
+The Times Higher Education World University Rankings for 2024 places the institution at 161st globally and 16th within the nation.
+In the ARWU World Rankings for 2023, the university's position is in the 201–300 range globally, and between 10th and 19th place nationally.

-According to the QS Engineering and Technology Ranking the university ranked 113th worldwide and 5th in Germany.
-According to the Times Higher Education World University Rankings the university ranked 157th worldwide and in engineering & technology the university ranked 90th worldwide.
+According to the 2019 QS Engineering and Technology Ranking the university ranked 113th worldwide and 5th in Germany.
+According to the 2019 Times Higher Education World University Rankings the university ranked 90th worldwide in engineering & technology.
 Moreover, According to Reuters, the university was ranked 79th in the list of 'Most Innovative Universities Ranking 2019'.

 The Eduniversal Business Schools ranking ranks the university's Faculty of Business and Economics with 3 out of 5 palmes of excellence.
 According to the university ranking 2016 of the German business magazine Wirtschaftswoche the university ranked 7th in Germany in computer science and mechanical engineering and 6th in Germany in business informatics and engineering management.
 The university did not take first place in any of the ranked subjects: Business Administration, Business informatics, Engineering management, Natural Sciences, Computer Science, Electrical Engineering, Mechanical Engineering and Economics.